babashka/sci/doc/ai/adr/0013-jvm-native-protocols.md

 - For sci types, `satisfies?` checks the type's implementations and host fallbacks. `extends?` checks the type's implementations.
 Host values use Clojure's protocol predicates.
-- Extending host classes from sci is rejected because it would change dispatch throughout the host program.
+- Extending host classes or nil requires `:unrestricted true` and changes dispatch throughout the host program.
 - Native protocol methods use the same field bindings as sci protocol methods.